Alexander Osipenko (pilot): Early life

-Osipenko was born at Tursevo Kula, in what is now Finland prior to the First World War.
-In 1918 he was living with his family in Smolensk and in 1929 joined the Soviet Air Force, rising to the position of squadron leader in 1937.
+Osipenko was born in Tursevo-Kula village, in what is now Finland prior to the First World War.
+In 1918 he was living with his family in Smolensk and in 1929 joined the Soviet Air Forces, rising to the position of squadron leader in 1937.

 Service history

 In January 1938 Osipenko went to Spain to service with the Spanish Republican Air Force.
 He flew with the 1st Escuadrilla de Caza, and was a successful fighter pilot, though his record is contradictory.
 One source credits him with 17 individual and 34 shared aerial combat victories making him the most successful Soviet pilot of the conflict.
 On his return to the Soviet Union Osipenko was made Hero of the Soviet Union.

 At the outbreak of the Great Patriotic War in June 1941 Osipenko was a divisional commander on the Southern Front; he rose to Corps commander in September 1943 and also served as deputy commander of the countries fighter air defence.

 After the war he served in various posts until his retirement in 1954, after which he held several academic posts connected with aviation.

 Alexander Osipenko died on 22 July 1991 in Moscow.